yapna-youpi/CHURCH_Herv-/README.md

-when you will finish to download the zip code open your terminal and type yarn or npm install then issue the command # npm run dev to develop the project then issue the command npm run build
+when you will finish to download the zip code open your terminal and type yarn or npm install then issue the command # npm run dev to develop the project then issue the command npm run build it is the most particular technologie nextjs react with tailwind css with